gaudelbijay/attack-defender/README.md

 9. Paper Writing (September 14)

 =======================
-- Following the replicability and reproducibility guidlines of [Responsible Conduct of Research (RCR)](https://about.citiprogram.org/series/responsible-conduct-of-research-rcr/) required for the government-funded research:
+- Following the replicability and reproducibility guidelines of [Responsible Conduct of Research (RCR)](https://about.citiprogram.org/series/responsible-conduct-of-research-rcr/) outlined for the federally funded research projects:

-- make this one into the form of ros package
+- make this one into the form of a ros package
 - add dependencies
-- add the traning details
+- add the training details
 - use [rosbag](http://wiki.ros.org/rosbag) to record every experiment that will be used in the paper.
-Experiments should be named amd saved properly so there will be a one-to-one correspondence between the filed saved and the results presented in the paper.
+Experiments should be named and saved properly so there will be a one-to-one correspondence between the files saved and the results presented in the paper.
 A readme file can be used to explain the data structure of experiments.
 - raw data and large files can be saved on OneDrive and referred to here.
-- not every file/code/data mentioned above will be published for public, but they should be saved for internal references and further follow-ups.
+- not every file/code/data mentioned above will be published for the public, but they should be saved for internal references and further follow-ups.